 If you are considering having your child raised by another family you will have many questions about what may be involved and the choices open to you.
-This leaflet provides some information, however, if you wish to know more please contact the Adoptions and Permanency Service.
+Adoption is a legal process where legal rights and responsibilities are permanently transferred from birth parents to adoptive parents.

-Whenever possible it is best that a birth parent or parents speak with an Adoption Officer before the child is born, giving them time to think about the effects of adoption, and discuss alternative arrangements for the care of their child.
+Whenever possible it is best that a birth parent or parents speak with an Adoption Officer before the child is born.
+This allows for time to think about the effects of adoption and discuss alternative arrangements for the care of their child.

-All adoptions in Tasmania are guided by the Adoption Act1988 and the Adoption Regulations 2006.
+The adoption process in Tasmania is governed by the Adoption Act 1988 and the Adoption Regulations 2016.

 When an adoption order is made, the child becomes legally the child of the adoptive parents and ceases in law to be the child of the birthparents.
 All the parental rights and responsibilities of the birthparents end and are granted to the adoptive parents.